Is Mel B Married? Not Anymore, And Here’s What She Says About Her Ex-Husband

 Mel B, who has been attracting male attention in the music industry since the Spice Girls’ sensational success in the mid-90s, has been previously married to Jimmy Gulzar (from 1998 to 2000) and dated Christine Crokos (2002-2006) and Eddie Murphy (2006-2007).

-The Spice Girls singer has two kids outside of her (now former) marriage with Mel B’s husband Stephen Belafonte: nine-year-old Angel Iris Murphy Brown, from her relationship with ex-partner Murphy, and 17-year-old Phoenix Chi Gulzar, from her marriage with ex-husband Gulzar.
+The Spice Girls singer has two kids outside of her (now former) marriage with Mel B’s husband Stephen Belafonte, 9-year-old Angel Iris Murphy Brown, from her relationship with ex-partner Murphy, and 17-year-old Phoenix Chi Gulzar, from her marriage with ex-husband Gulzar.

 Mel B’s husband film producer Stephen Belafonte has a 12-year-old daughter, Giselle, from his romance with ex-girlfriend Nicole Contreras.